gookit/slog/README.md

   - `simple` output log to the specified file, write directly to the file without buffering
   - `rotate_file` outputs logs to the specified file, and supports splitting files by time and size at the same time, and `buffer` buffered writing is enabled by default
   - See ./handler folder for more built-in implementations
+- Output logs to file
+  - Support splitting files by time and size at the same time
+  - Support configuration to compress log files via gzip
+  - Support clean old log files by `BackupNum` `BackupTime`

 > NEW: `v0.3.0` discards the various handlers that were originally implemented, and the unified abstraction is
 > `FlushCloseHandler` `SyncCloseHandler` `WriteCloserHandler` `IOWriterHandler`